-1.2 Compensation Changes in 2013/14

-- (a) Effective April 1, 2013, - (i) Fees (excluding Laboratory Services Fees) will be increased by an average of 0.5% to fund the increases in the cost of providing services, with such increase to be allocated pursuant to Articles 12 and 13 of the 2012 Physician Master Agreement. - (ii) Sessional Contract Rates will be increased by 0.5% over the Sessional Contract Rates in effect on March 31, 2013 to fund the increases in the cost of providing services; - (iii) Service Contract Ranges and Service Contract Rates, and Salary Agreement Ranges and Salary Agreement Rates will be increased by 0.5% over those in effect on March 31, 2013 to fund the increases in the cost of providing services; - (iv) the reading fee for a screening mammogram will be increased by 0.5% over that in effect on March 31, 2013 to fund the increases in the cost of providing services; and - (v) the MRI fee will be increased by 0.5% over that in effect on March 31, 2013 to fund the increases in the cost of providing services. - (b) Effective April 1, 2013, \$10 million will be made available to fund - (i) adjustments to be made by the Alternative Payments Committee to the Salary Agreement Ranges and the Service Contract Ranges in response to physician recruitment and retention challenges, and/or - (ii) the implementation of consensus decisions and/or agreements regarding any of the matters referred to in section 4.5(d) of the Alternative Payments Subsidiary Agreement.

-Physicians working under existing Service Contracts and Salary Agreements, who are affected by changes resulting from section 1.2(b)(i), will be placed within the applicable amended Service Contract Range or Salary Agreement Range at the same level as their current placement (e.g. range minimum, mid-range, or range maximum).
-In no event shall the total cost to the Government under this section 1.2(b) exceed \$10 million in any one Fiscal Year.
+- 1.3 Compensation Changes in 2016/17 - (a) Effective April 1, 2016, - Fees will be increased by an average of 0.5% to fund the increases in the cost of providing services, with such increase to be allocated pursuant to Articles 12 and 13 of the 2014 Physician Master Agreement. - Sessional Contract Rates will be increased by 0.5% over the Sessional Contract Rates in effect on March 31, 2016 to fund the increases in the cost of providing services; - Service Contract Ranges and Service Contract Rates, and Salary Agreement Ranges and Salary Agreement Rates will be increased by 0.5% over those in effect on March 31, 2016 to fund the increases in the cost of providing services; - (iv) the reading fee for a screening mammogram will be increased by 0.5% over that in effect on March 31, 2016 to fund the increases in the cost of providing services; and - (v) the MRI fee will be increased by 0.5% over that in effect on March 31, 2016 to fund the increases in the cost of providing services. - (b) Effective April 1, 2016, \$9 million will be made available to fund adjustments to be made by the Allocation Committee to the Salary Agreement Ranges and the Service Contract Ranges in response to physician recruitment and retention challenges and to address issues of equity within the Salary Agreement Ranges and the Service Contract Ranges respectively.
+Affected physicians under existing Service Contracts and Salary Agreements will be placed within the applicable amended Service Contract Range or Salary Agreement Range at the same level as their current placement (e.g. range minimum, mid-range, or range maximum).
+In no event shall the total cost to the Government under this section 1.3(b) exceed \$9 million in any one Fiscal Year.